stephcrete/REST-API-Design-Guide-Wiki/Bulk-operations-Create-and-update-example.md

 Notice that:
 * the first item in the provided collection has an ID --> update
 * the second item in the provided collection does not have an ID -> create
+* there's an entry in the ETags map for each update (if and only if the ETags are mandatory for the resource to update)
+  * for items to create there's indeed no ETag to provide